boldbi/boldbi-kubernetes/helm/docs/configuration.md

        persistentVolume.claimName
       </td>
       <td>
        The name of the existing PersistentVolumeClaim to use when useExistingClaim is set to true.
-Leave empty if creating a new PVC.
       </td>
     </tr>
 </table>